hdfiresky/AI-Powered-Task-Manager/fastapi_backend.md

 .vscode
 ```

-### 3. Using Docker Compose (Recommended)
+### 3. Using Docker Compose

-Docker Compose is the standard tool for defining and running multi-container Docker applications.
-It uses a YAML file to configure your application's services, making it very easy to manage.
+Docker Compose simplifies managing your container's configuration and lifecycle.

 Create a file named `docker-compose.yml` in your backend's root directory.